Thanks for stopping by. You are currently logged in as a Guest

 The maker(S) knows the left may still be out against him.
 Wanting to save his trump for later in the hand and having no other power cards left to lead, his only hope is to give his partner a chance to take a trick.
 With fingers crossed, he leads the queen of diamonds.
 West plays the ace of diamonds.
 North seat has no trump and plays the jack of clubs.
 East plays the ten.
 West seat's ace is good and now the opponents have a trick.

 Next West leads the ace of clubs.
 North follows suit, East throws off the jack of spades and the maker (S) has to follow suit with the queen.
 The opponents now have two tricks.

 Seeing that his partner (E) threw a spade on the last lead, West leads the king of spades.
-North follows and East plays the ace.
+The North seat follows and East plays the ace.
 The maker trumps in, taking their second trick but it's too late, the damage is done.
-South seat still holds the boss left for the third trick and a euchre.
+The south seat still holds the boss left for the third trick and a euchre.

-Back during the first lead, had West lead the king of spades, instead of leading the ace of trump, the maker would have trumped it.
-Then after that, the maker could have led one of his junk off suits.
-This would have set up the hand for a possible end play, giving him a much better chance of making a point.
+Back during the first lead, had West led the king of spades, instead of leading the ace of trump, the maker would have trumped it.
+Then after that, the maker could have led one of his junk off-suits.
+This would have set up the hand for a possible endplay, giving him a much better chance of making a point.

 Just like talking Euchre with like-minded individuals?
 Have a question on how to play a particular hand?
 Would like to share your expertise with other Euchre players from around the world?
 The OhioEuchre forum is designed just for you.

 Just learning?
 Our forum includes a entire section dedicated to those that are new to Euchre.